Elmira College Center for Mark Twain Studies Strategic Plan 2026-2028

 At the heart of CMTS’ service to scholars is the Quarry Farm Fellowship program.
 CMTS funds national and international scholars to engage in scholarly pursuits at Quarry Farm.
 CMTS makes a concerted effort to include graduate students and scholars with new doctoral degrees to ensure the robust future of Mark Twain Studies, ensuring the continuation and rejuvenation of Mark Twain as a central figure in American literature and the field of the Humanities.

 • Facilitated thirteen lectures as part of the fall and spring “Trouble Begins” Lecture Series and the Park Church Summer Lecture Series.
-All of these lectures were video recorded and made accessible on the CMTS YouTube Channel and MarkTwainStudies.org.
+All of these lectures were video recorded and made accessible on the CMTS YouTube Channel and MarkTwainStudies.com.

 Gilded Ages Program image

-• Continue the Quarry Farm Fellowship Program.
+• Continue the Quarry Farm Fellowship Program

-• Continue to the Trouble Begins and Park Church Lecture Series.
+• Continue to the Trouble Begins and Park Church Lecture Series

 Porch View Quarry Farm